DeveloperAsim0/Forecast/README.md

 ## About

 This app shows real-time weather updates for your current location and any custom location you set.

 ![git](https://user-images.githubusercontent.com/50599874/62951094-5426bb00-bdb7-11e9-91e8-dab24651b20a.png)

+## API

+Implemented [OpenWeatherMap](https://openweathermap.org) API to get weather data.